Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

-The most detailed result on localisation is probably due to Comets-Nguyen \cite{CN16} for the exactly solvable, one-dimensional, log-gamma polymer.
+Under the assumption of very strong disorder and additionally that $\sff(\beta)$ is differentiable and $\sff'(\beta)< 0$, Bates \cite{B19,B21} and Bates-Chatterjee \cite{BC20} have given quantitative estimates on localisation in terms of overlaps and in terms of C\'esaro means of end-point distributions \cite{BC20b}.
+In particular, they have identified the existence of a finite number of trajectories with which a directed polymer path will have a positive fraction of intersections.
+We refer to \cite{B19,BC20, B21} for details.
+The relation between the derivative of the free energy and localisation properties of the polymer was first observed Carmona-Hu \cite{CH02}.
+In relation to the discussion above about strong and very strong disorder we can also pose the question: \begin{question} Does $\sff'(\beta)<0$ hold in the whole strong disorder regime ? \end{question} The most detailed result on localisation is probably due to Comets-Nguyen \cite{CN16} for the exactly solvable, one-dimensional, log-gamma polymer.
 Without presenting the specifics of the log-gamma setting (as this will require a digression) let us state (in rough terms) the main content of the Comets-Nguyen localisation theorem (we refer to \cite{CN16} for the details and some of the terminology): \begin{theorem} For the one-dimensional, stationary log-gamma polymer measure $\mu_n^{\rm log-gamma}$, with equilibrium boundary condition, denote by $l_n:={\rm argmax} \{ \mu_n^{\rm log-gamma}(x) \colon x\in \Z \} $.
 Then

-where $B$ is a one-dimensional Brownian motion with certain diffusion coefficient depending on the parameters of the log-gamma polymer. \end{theorem} We close this subsection with a question on the nature of disorder {\it at} the critical temperature $\beta_c$: \begin{question} Determine whether weak or strong disorder takes place at the critical temperature $\beta_c$. \end{question} Currently, no concrete guess or heuristics exist about the answer to this question.
+where $B$ is a one-dimensional Brownian motion with certain diffusion coefficient depending on the parameters of the log-gamma polymer. \end{theorem}